HOW TO SIGNAL FOR HELP USING A SURVIVAL WHISTLE

 Three loud, short blasts on your survival whistle, each lasting approximately three seconds.

 While you’re blowing, count to three in your head during each blast so it lasts approximately three seconds.
-Take a breath or two between each blast to give the sound time to travel and catch your breath, then repeat.
+Take a breath or two between each blast to give the sound time to travel through the airand catch your breath, then repeat.

 Give yourself a few seconds after you’ve completed the three blast pattern, and then repeat as long as you can to give yourself the best chance of being heard.

-Nearly anywhere in the world, if someone were to hear your three blasts, they would recognize it as a call for “help” and you dramatically increase your chances of being located and making it out alive.
+Nearly anywhere in the world, if your three blasts caught someone’s attention, they would recognize it as a call for “help” and you dramatically increase your chances of being located and making it out alive.

 If you’re more ambitious and can withstand longer bursts on your whistle, the SOS call is another internationally recognized call for help you can make with your survival whistle.